Open-S2/s2json/s2json-spec/1.0.0/README.md

 ### 2.1.
 File Extension

 The filename extension for Vector Tile files MAY be `.json`.
 For example, a file might be named `data.json`.
-However, while OPTIONAL, it is strongly RECOMMENDED that that WGS84 features be stored as `.geojson` and S2 Geometry features be stored as `.s2json`.
+However, while OPTIONAL, it is strongly RECOMMENDED that that WGS84 features be stored as `.geojson` or `.geojsonld`, and S2 Geometry features be stored as `.s2json` or `.s2jsonld`.

 ### 2.2.
 Data Storage